 The NTSLF receives data from the UK National Tide Gauge Network, as well as from gauges in the South Atlantic, Antarctica, Gibraltar and British Overseas Territories.

-The UK national network of sea level gauges was established after violent storms in the North Sea in 1953 resulted in serious flooding in the Thames Estuary – Read more →
+The UK National Tide Gauge Network of sea level gauges was established after violent storms in the North Sea in 1953 resulted in serious flooding in the Thames Estuary.
+The network is run by the Tide Gauge Inspectorate, recording tidal elevations at 44 locations around the UK coast. – Read more →